banne227/ft_transcendence/docs/api.md

 - 200 : No error
 - 400 : The token is missing
 - 401 : The provided token is not valid
+- 500 : Failed to verify the user token

 ### Usage
-- Send the proper constructed request to `https://transcendence.42.fr/api/jwt/validate`
+- Send the proper constructed request to `http://internal:1111/jwt/validate`

 <div align=left>
 	<h2>/jwt/regenerate : GET</h2>